HildoBijl/stepwise/shared/packages/physics-core/src/Unit/README.md

 ```
 const simplificationOptions = {
 	target: 'standard', // Is the target to which we reduce unit.
-Can be 'none', 'withoutPrefixes', 'standard' and 'base'.
+Can be 'unchanged', 'noPrefixes', 'standard' and 'base'.
 Default is 'standard'.
 	combine: true,
 	sort: true,
 }